 Q: I sent my coins to Coinomi before the fork (snapshot), now what do I do?

 A: Get a coffee, read a book...
 Just wait until after the fork (snapshot) and you're good to go.
+Then follow the claiming instructions above after you receive the wallet update and the network is live.

 Q: When can I move my coins?